MicrosoftDocs/Virtualization-Documentation/tlfs.md

 -   Another message buffer is queued.

--   The guest indicates the “end of interrupt” by writing to the APIC’s EOI register.
+-   The guest indicates the “end of interrupt" by writing to the APIC’s EOI register.

--   The guest indicates the “end of message” by writing to the SynIC’s EOM register.
+-   The guest indicates the “end of message" by writing to the SynIC’s EOM register.

 In all three cases, the hypervisor will scan one or more message buffer